Car Mechanic Simulator 2018

 Car Mechanic Simulator 2018 is a simulation video game developed by Polish studio Red Dot Games depicting the work of an automotive mechanic.
 It was released on July 28, 2017, for Microsoft Windows; in 2019 on February 15 for Nintendo Switch and June 25 for PlayStation 4 and Xbox One.
 A simplified version for mobile platforms was released in June 2018.
-The game is the third in the Car Mechanic Simulator series, following Car Mechanic Simulator 2014 and Car Mechanic Simulator 2015, the game is the predecessor of Car Mechanic Simulator 2021, which was released on August 11, 2021.
+It is the third game in the Car Mechanic Simulator series and was followed up by Car Mechanic Simulator 2021 in August 2021.

 Gameplay

 The game is played from a first-person perspective, with the player able to walk freely around the shop, showrooms and barns where damaged cars can be purchased to be repaired and/or resold.
 The player has access to a wide variety of tools, most of which are unlocked by completing jobs and earning experience.
 Over the course of the game, the player expands their workshop, allowing them to complete increasingly complex repair work as well as the restoration of classic cars.

 Gameplay involves examining the various components of the vehicles engine, suspension and chassis, identifying damaged components and replacing them.
 This can be done by purchasing a replacement component or, at higher levels, repairing the existing one.
 Engines are rendered in a great deal of detail, requiring the player to remove parts in a realistic manner in order to access the relevant component.
 In order to complete the required task, the player must use realistic hardware like a tire balancer, spring puller, detailing kit and engine mount.

 Further sections of the workroom become unlocked over the course of the game.
 These include a test track which can identify issues with a car's brakes and suspension and a paintshop which is used to paint and customize the car's body.